Alamofire/Alamofire/README.md

 Use AFNetworking for any of the following:

 - UIKit extensions, such as asynchronously loading images to `UIImageView`
-- TLS verification, using `AFSecurityManager`
-- Situations requiring `NSOperation` or `NSURLConnection`, using `AFURLConnectionOperation`
 - Network reachability monitoring, using `AFNetworkReachabilityManager`

 ### What's the origin of the name Alamofire?